simplex-chat/simplex-chat/docs/guide/chat-profiles.md

 #### To share an incognito profile with a one-time invitation:

 1. On Android, tap on the 🖉 (floating pencil) button in the bottom-right corner of the screen.
 On iOS, tap on the 🖉 (pencil) button in the top-right corner of the screen.
-2. Click or tap **Add contact**.
+2. Tap or click **Add contact**.
 3. Toggle **Incognito** on.
-4. Click or tap **Share 1-time link** to share with your contact from a distance.
+4. Tap or click **Share 1-time link** to share with your contact from a distance.
 Or, you can show your QR code in person for your contact to scan.

 #### To share an incognito profile with a SimpleX address:

 1. [Open the app settings menu](./app-settings.md#opening-the-app-settings-menu).
-2. Click or tap **Your SimpleX address**.
+2. Tap or click **Your SimpleX address**.
-3. Click or tap **Create SimpleX address**, if it hasn't been created already.
+3. Tap or click **Create SimpleX address**, if it hasn't been created already.
 4. Toggle **Auto-accept** on.
 5. Toggle **Accept Incognito** on.

 #### To create a group with an incognito profile:

 1. On Android, tap on the 🖉 (floating pencil) button in the bottom-right corner of the screen.
 On iOS, tap on the 🖉 (pencil) button in the top-right corner of the screen.
-2. Click or tap **Create group**.
+2. Tap or click **Create group**.
 3. Enter group name.
 4. Toggle **Incognito** on.
-5. Click or tap **Create group**.
+5. Tap or click **Create group**.

 **Please note**: you won't be able to directly invite your contacts; they can only join your group via your group link.

 #### To share an incognito profile when connecting via link or QR code:

-- Click or tap on the QR code symbol in the right-hand side of the search bar on the **Chats** screen.
+- Tap or click on the QR code symbol in the right-hand side of the search bar on the **Chats** screen.
 Scan QR code or paste link you received from your contact to connect with them.
-Click or tap **Use new incognito profile**.
+Tap or click **Use new incognito profile**.

 - Copy the SimpleX Link received from your contact.
 Paste it into the searchbar towards the top of the **Chats** screen.
-Click or tap **Use new incognito profile**.
+Tap or click **Use new incognito profile**.

-- Click or tap on the SimpleX link you received from them inside the app.
+- Tap or click on the SimpleX link you received from them inside the app.
 Then click or tap **Use new incognito profile**.